Switches Inside An F1 Car

 Switches in Sports: Formula 1 Race Car Switches

-The Formula 1 production team does a great job engaging fans with their cockpit cameras showing the drivers’ views of the racetrack and what they’re doing with those switches on their steering wheels.
-I found it difficult to look away.
-Here’s what I learned about the many switches in an F1 race car.
+Often times the Formula 1 production team engages viewers with their cockpit cameras, showing the driver’s view of the racetrack and what they’re doing with all those switches on their steering wheel.
+It’s difficult to look away.
+Here’s a breakdown of the many switches in an F1 race car.

 What is DRS?

-DRS stands for Drag Reduction System, but the explanation I got from Google seemed to indicate that an entirely different wing that allows air to flow through it would have to be installed by the pit crew on the back of the car.
-So when it was announced about halfway through the race that DRS would be allowed for drivers within one second of the car in front of them, I expected every car to make a pit stop.
+DRS stands for Drag Reduction System, but the explanation you’ll get from Google seems to indicate that an entirely different wing that allows air to flow through it needs to be installed by the pit crew on the back of the car.
+So when it’s announced that DRS will be allowed for drivers within one second of the car in front of them, you expect every car to make a pit stop.
 But that’s not the case at all.
 DRS is activated by the driver using a simple switch.

 The LP1 Series pushbutton switch is a panel mount illuminated LED switch that looks a lot like some of the switches on the steering wheel of an F1 car.
 It’s available with multiple illumination color options and a momentary pushbutton function.